martiniradi/my-wowchemy-site/content/publication/Microtransit/index.md

 ---
-title: 'Deviated Fixed-route Microtransit: Design and Operations'
+title: 'A Double Decomposition Algorithm for Network Planning and Operations in Deviated Fixed-route Microtransit'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - admin
+  - Alexandria Schmid
   - Kayla Cummings
   - Alexandre Jacquillat
-  - admin

 # Author notes (optional)
 # author_notes:
 #   - 'Equal contribution'
 #   - 'Equal contribution'

-date: '2024-02-02T00:00:00Z'
+date: '2025-06-04T00:00:00Z'
 #doi: 'https://doi.org/10.1016/j.ejor.2021.04.041'

 # Schedule page publish date (NOT publication's date).